superlizzy/reading-notes/01learningmarkdown.md

 Strikethrough | `~~ ~~` | **`~~This is strikethrough text.~~`** | ~~This is strikethrough text~~

-#### Bulleted List:
+#### Unordered List:
 Use `- ` or `* ` before each item in your list.
 For example, this:

 ```
-- This is a bulleted list.
+- This is an unordered list.
 - This is another item.
 ```
 Will look like this:

-- This is a bulleted list.
+- This is a unordered list.
 - This is another item.

 #### Numbered List: